rust-lang/this-week-in-rust/content/2016-03-14-this-week-in-rust.md

 Hi students!
 Looking for an awesome summer project in Rust?
 Look no further!
 Chris Holcombe from Canonical is an experienced Google Summer of Code mentor and has a project to implement CephX protocol decoding.
 [Check it out here](https://wiki.ubuntu.com/GoogleSoC2016/Ideas#Decode_CephX_Protocol).

-Servo is also accepting GoSC project submissions under the Mozilla banner.
+Servo is also accepting GSoC project submissions under the Mozilla banner.
 See if any of the [project ideas](https://wiki.mozilla.org/Community:SummerOfCode16#Servo) appeal to you and read the [advice for applications](https://wiki.mozilla.org/Community:SummerOfCode16#Application_Advice).

 Servo also has [a project](https://teams.railsgirlssummerofcode.org/projects/104-servo) in Rails Girls Summer of Code. nom is [also participating](https://teams.railsgirlssummerofcode.org/projects/78-nom).